Sagarmatha National Park, Tourism, Its History and site to visit

 Sagarmatha National Park Tourism

-Sagarmatha national park is a well-known wildlife reserve in Nepal.
-This national park is famous among the trekkers for the view of the high mountains of eastern Nepal and Mount Everest.
-Solu Khumbu district is the famous touristic spot of Nepal; this place was open for outsiders for trekking since 1960.
-People stunning scenery and the local lifestyle.
-The trail to Sagarmatha national park is very adventurous going through coniferous forest.
-Hiking and trekking in the Khumbu region are very famous among trekkers.
+Sagarmatha National Park is a well-known wildlife reserve in Nepal.
+This national park is famous among trekkers for its view of the high mountains of eastern Nepal and Mount Everest.
+Solu Khumbu district is a favorite tourist spot in Nepal; this place has been open for outsiders to trek since 1960.

 History